 Looking for an elegant design to perk up your living room, dining space, or bedroom?
 Consider the Exclusive Home Curtains Medallion Blackout Grommet Top Curtain.
 The set of two panels features a chic medallion print and offer blackout capabilities.

-Available in eight colors and four sizes, the printed set is the perfect balance of style and function.
+Available in seven colors and four sizes, the printed set is the perfect balance of style and function.
 Each curtain is made of 100 percent polyester and thermal insulated fabric that'll manage the temperature of your home with ease.
 There are also eight grommets per panel includes, so you'll have everything you need to hang them in your home.

 "We noticed an improvement in our sleep from the first use, especially in our ability to sleep in after sunrise.
 The decreased time it took to put our daughter to sleep was the most noticeable and appreciated benefit of these curtains." — Katie Begley, Product Tester